 Due to the decline in soil fertility, agriculture is facing a tsunami of unsolved pest and disease problems.
 The increased use of chemical fertilisers and pesticides further compounds these problems.
 The HH-2 System has been demonstrated to be a highly effective alternative for the control of all types of agricultural pests and diseases.

-Modern agricultural methods lead to high levels of soil loss and soil degradation.
+Modern agricultural methods lead to high levels of soil loss (carbon) and soil degradation.
 The solution to many of these problems was first identified by Howard through his research that reached many countries.
-He was way ahead of current carbon theories by solving the problem of loss of soil moisture.
-This new method also produces the correct fungi and bacteria that enable rapid regeneration of all required soil organisms so that even ‘dead’ soil can again reproduce.
+He was way ahead of current carbon theories by first solving the problem of loss of soil moisture.
+This new method of producing fertile top soil also produces the correct fungi and bacteria that enable rapid regeneration of all required soil organisms so that even ‘dead’ soil can again be brought into production.

-Richard Higgins started the Good Gardeners as an International Charity to bring the remarkable HH-2 system to underdeveloped countries to help reduce hunger, poverty and disease.
+Richard Higgins has taken the Good Gardeners to International status to bring the remarkable HH-2 system to underdeveloped countries to help reduce hunger, poverty and disease.